SQL Functions

 PARSEDATETIME / TO_DATE

-Parses a string and returns a TIMESTAMP WITH TIME ZONE value.
+Parses a string.
 The most important format characters are: y year, M month, d day, H hour, m minute, s second.
 For details of the format, see java.time.format.DateTimeFormatter.

 Example: